-Instead, B&D's resistance to the "#mintthecoin" phenomenon232 is motivated by sociological considerations.
+Instead, Buchanan and Dorf's resistance to using HVCS in the context of debt ceiling crises is motivated by sociological considerations.
 In a tellingly named blog post titled "If You're Explaining, Everyone's Losing (Platinum Coin Edition)," Buchanan argues that employing HVCS to circumvent the debt ceiling limit would "pull[] back the curtain on the entirely ephemeral nature of money and finance itself."
-Thus, he concludes, "what the Big Coin people dismiss as mere concern about looking 'undignified' is, by contrast, a question of the utmost importance."
-234
+Thus, he concludes, "[w]hat the Big Coin people dismiss as mere concern about looking 'undignified' is, by contrast, a question of the utmost importance."
+308

-It is this desire to avoid "pulling back the curtain" on the nature of money, more than any of the constitutional and statutory objections discussed above, that lies at the heart of B&D's opposition to HVCS.
+It is this desire to avoid "pulling back the curtain" on the nature of money, more than any of the constitutional and statutory objections discussed above, that lies at the heart of Buchanan and Dorf's opposition to HVCS.
 Indeed, Buchanan goes on to argue that:

 A monetary system simply cannot work if people do not collectively take a leap of faith.
-We accept currency or precious metals - which have no inherent use value for everyday purposes - because we think that other people will accept them in turn.
+We accept currency or precious metals-which have no inherent use value for everyday purposes-because we think that other people will accept them in turn.
 This group delusion allows us to say that money is money.
-If the delusion starts to fall apart, then there are very real, very negative effects.235
+If the delusion starts to fall apart, then there are very real, very negative effects.309

 This concern is also the most charitable explanation for the Obama administration's decision not to give serious consideration to HVCS, despite prominent legal scholars like Lawrence Tribe, as well as prominent economists like Paul Krugman, imploring it to do so.
-From the administration's vantage point, it was easier to frame the debt ceiling crisis as a product of Republican intransigence and partisan brinkmanship, than to interpret it as an invitation or even mandate to reconfigure the administration of fiscal policy, and in the process, challenge society's collective understanding of money.
-Moreover, they predicted a political windfall in the event they were able to force their Republican opponents to blink before they reached default; a prediction that ultimately proved correct.
+From the administration's vantage point, it was easier to frame the debt ceiling crisis as a product of Republican intransigence and partisan brinkmanship, than to interpret it as an invitation or even mandate to reconfigure the administration of fiscal policy, and in the process, challenge society's